Puranjit/DataScience/README.md

 # Introduction to Python
-## This repository consists of codes that give an introduction to basics and some applications of Python and its libraries (Study Material for course MYSM 492 at BSEN, UNL) -
+## This repository gives an introduction to basics and some applications of Python and its libraries
+### (Study Material for course MYSM 492 at BSEN, UNL) -
 This is a prep for course AGEN 460/860 for Spring 2022<br>
 Sequence to be followed:
   1. <b>Anaconda tutorial.ipynb</b> - Introduction and guide to download Anaconda Navigator on your windows machine